ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

 </table><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
-   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narative </th>
+   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narrative </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> _SCN5A_-related Brugada syndrome is caused by **decreased gene product level or altered gene product sequence** due to a variety of mechanisms (e.g. decreased expression of cardiac sodium channel, Nav1.5 in the sarcolemma, expression of non-functional channels, or altered gating properties leading to a decreased INa sodium current (e.g., delayed activation or earlier or faster inactivation)) (PMID: 29798782).
+   <td style="text-align:left;"> *SCN5A*-related Brugada syndrome is caused by **decreased gene product level or altered gene product sequence** due to a variety of mechanisms (e.g. decreased expression of cardiac sodium channel, Nav1.5 in the sarcolemma, expression of non-functional channels, or altered gating properties leading to a decreased INa sodium current (e.g., delayed activation or earlier or faster inactivation)) (PMID: 29798782).
 The disease mechanism is loss of function.

- To date, _SCN5A_ is the only gene classified as having definitive evidence as a cause of monogenic Brugada syndrome (BrS) by ClinGen (PMID: 29959160). _SCN5A_ pathogenic variants are identified in approx. 20- 30% of cases of European ancestry (PMID: 30139433; 33164571).
+ To date, *SCN5A* is the only gene classified as having definitive evidence as a cause of monogenic Brugada syndrome (BrS) by ClinGen (PMID: 29959160). *SCN5A* pathogenic variants are identified in approx. 20- 30% of cases of European ancestry (PMID: 30139433; 33164571).
 This contribution may differ in other populations.

- _SCN5A_-related Brugada syndrome is characterized by autosomal dominant inheritance with incomplete penetrance (PMID: 9521325; 11748104; 25905440; 20031634; 33164571; NBK1517).
+ *SCN5A*-related Brugada syndrome is characterized by autosomal dominant inheritance with incomplete penetrance (PMID: 9521325; 11748104; 25905440; 20031634; 33164571; NBK1517).
 Hundreds of variants, both truncating and non-truncating, have been described in association with Brugada syndrome.
-Kapplinger et al 2010 (PMID: 20129283) identified 293 distinct variants in _SCN5A_: 193 missense, 32 nonsense, 38 frameshift, 21 splice-site, and 9 inframe deletions/insertions.
-More recently Walsh et al 2020 (PMID: 32893267) found that non truncating variants were highly enriched in European cases in the _SCN5A_ transmembrane regions.
+Kapplinger et al 2010 (PMID: 20129283) identified 293 distinct variants in *SCN5A*: 193 missense, 32 nonsense, 38 frameshift, 21 splice-site, and 9 inframe deletions/insertions.
+More recently Walsh et al 2020 (PMID: 32893267) found that non truncating variants were highly enriched in European cases in the *SCN5A* transmembrane regions.

  Gain of function variants are associated with Long QT syndrome.
-Although loss of function appears to be the accepted mechanism in Brugada syndrome the _SCN5A_ genotype/phenotype association is still not completely understood.
+Although loss of function appears to be the accepted mechanism in Brugada syndrome the *SCN5A* genotype/phenotype association is still not completely understood.
 Uncommonly, a single variant can cause both loss of peak current and gain of late current and can lead to a mixed phenotype of LQTS and BrS (PMID: 29806494). </td>
   </tr>
 </tbody>
 </table>
+---

 <br>
 <p style="page-break-before: always;">&nbsp;</p><h3>Catecholaminergic polymorphic ventricular tachycardia (CPVT)</h3><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>